karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Fix(react/useRRStack): resolve TS2554 and lint issues
+  - Initialize cfgRef and debouncedRef with explicit initial values (cfgRef from current debounce config; debouncedRef = null) to satisfy React’s useRef signature and avoid “expected 1 argument” errors.
+  - Use a null check once and non-null assertions where the debounced wrapper is guaranteed to exist; remove unnecessary optional chaining.
+  - Re-run scripts to confirm typecheck/lint/docs/build/tests are green.
 - Fix(react/useRRStack): preserve debounced state across renders so flush() can emit pending trailing onChange immediately.
 Previous implementation recreated the debounced closure on each render (due to identity‑based dependencies),  losing the pending value; moved timer/pending/inWindow to refs and read the latest onChange/debounce config via refs.
 Subscription now calls a stable debouncedRef.
 Re‑run tests to confirm the flush() test passes under fake timers.